TheNexusAvenger/Nexus-VR-Core/docs/usage/surfaceguis.md

 # SurfaceGuis
+!!!
+Warning
+    `VRSurfaceGui` and `NexusWrappedInstance` are deprecated and will be removed in a future version.

 Like `ScreenGui`s, Nexus VR Core tries to improve `SurfaceGui`s.
 Unlike `ScreenGui`s, less functionality is added beyond pointing and the `PointingEnabled`